Mortal/mailtk/README.md

 ## Configuration

 Install [pipenv](https://github.com/pypa/pipenv#installation),
-clone this repository, and type `pipenv shell`, and `python -m mailtk`.
+clone this repository, and type `pipenv install`, and `pipenv run python -m mailtk`.
+Then an empty mail GUI should open up with no accounts configured.

-Create a file named `accounts.ini` in the directory from which you run `python -m mailtk`.
+To configure your mail accounts, create a file named `accounts.ini` in the directory from which you run `python -m mailtk`.
 The file is parsed by `mailtk/accounts/config.py`, and its structure is roughly as follows: